 In addition, since the sellers would not realize a capital gain for tax purposes, they would not be able to use their lifetime capital gains exemptions against capital gains realized on the disposition of QSBC shares or shares of the capital stock of a family farm or fishing corporation.
-The capital gains exemption would effectively eliminate the tax on up to \$971,190 of capital gains (in 2023) of the capital gain per parent or grandparent shareholder.
-In the case of shares of capital stock of a family farm or fishing corporation, the tax effectively eliminated would be the tax on capital gains of \$1 million.
+The capital gains exemption can effectively eliminate the tax on up to \$1,016,836 of capital gains (in 2024) of the capital gain per parent or grandparent shareholder.
+Proposed amendments would increase this amount to \$1,250,000 for dispositions on or after June 25, 2024.

-Recent amendments enacted in June 20217 and further proposed amendments will facilitate the transfer of a family business to the next generation(s) by providing an exception to the dividend deeming rules, provided a number of conditions are met.
-For example, under the original June 2021 legislation, the corporation purchasing the shares would have to be controlled by the taxpayer's adult children or grandchildren and the purchaser corporation would be required to retain the shares for at least 60 months.
-The shares would have to be QSBC shares or shares of the capital stock of a family farm or fishing corporation.
-Other conditions would also apply.
+Legislative amendments enacted in June 2021 and further amendments enacted in June 2024 facilitate the transfer of a family business by an individual to the next generation(s) by providing an exception to the dividend deeming rules, provided several conditions are met.
+Under these amendments, the intergenerational transfer of a business may be classified as either an "immediate" or "gradual" transfer.
+Under both options, the transferor of the subject corporation shares (acquired by the purchaser corporation) must be an individual, and the subject corporation shares must also be QSBC shares or shares of the capital stock of a family farm or fishing corporation.